 Unlike the solar collector, systems that use a reflector do create a potential glare situation that may be greater than building windows.
 Reflectors are designed to reflect, not absorb, light.
 However, the glare risk is intermittent and seasonal (usually only in the summer, early morning or late evening, and only for a limited amount of time).
-Communities may want to include provisions regarding reflector glare in the event that a glare nuisance situation arises in order to provide guidance for addressing the
+Counties may want to include provisions regarding reflector glare in the event that a glare nuisance situation arises in order to provide guidance for addressing the nuisance.

-Impervious Surface Coverage
+Accessory Use Impervious Surface

-The community should consider an important distinction between a ground-mount solar array and other impervious surface, such as the roof of an accessory building; the uncompacted and vegetated ground under the array can be used to infiltrate stormwater.
+The community should consider an important distinction between a ground-mount solar array and the roof of an accessory building; the uncompacted and vegetated ground under the array can be used to infiltrate stormwater.
 Having the infiltration area does not eliminate all the impacts of the collector surface, but should be considered as a significant mitigating factor.

-Roof Coverage
+Coverage